minasmart/presentations/graphql-eu-2017/presentation.md

 ```

 ^ To get an AST without a parser, we built a query builder API.
 I know a lot of people aren't a fan of this so we also took a hint from the Relay team, and built a babel plugin that can transform a raw query into this syntax.

 ---

+# Type Aware Client

+^ Without a type-aware client we couldn't have done any of the query generation I talked about earlier.

+---